 members live throughout the Boston area.
 We rehearse weekly, on Sunday evenings, in Waltham, MA.

-Our core repertoire includes several distinct periods including:
+Our repertoire includes several distinct periods including:

 - mid-19th century (The Civil War Era, 1860s)